-- 1. Read and follow all warnings and instructions before servicing, installing, or operating the ChargePoint[®] charging station.
+1. Read and follow all warnings and instructions before installing and operating the ChargePoint® Charging Station.
 Install and operate only as instructed.
-Failure to do so may lead to death, injury, or property damage, and will void the Limited Warranty. - 2.
-Only use licensed professionals to install your ChargePoint charging station and adhere to all national and local building codes and standards.
-Before installing the ChargePoint charging station, consult with a licensed contractor, such as a licensed electrician, and use a trained installation expert to ensure compliance with local building and electrical codes and standards, climate conditions, safety standards, and all applicable codes and ordinances.Only use licensed professionals certified by ChargePoint for installation and service, adhere to all national and local building codes and standards, and ensure compliance with local building and electrical codes and standards, and ensure compliance with local building and electrical codes and standards, safety standards, and ensure compliance with local building and electrical codes and standards, climate conditions, safety standards, and all applicable codes and ordinances.
-Inspect the charging station for proper installation before use. - 3.
-Always ground the ChargePoint charging station.
+Failure to do so may lead to death, injury or property damage and will void the Limited Warranty.

+2. Only use licensed professionals to install your ChargePoint charging station and adhere to all national and local building codes and standards.
+Before installing the ChargePoint® charging station, consult with a licensed contractor, such as a licensed electrician, and use a trained installation expert to ensure compliance with local building and electrical codes and standards, climate conditions, safety standards and all applicable codes and ordinances.
+Inspect the charging station for proper installation before use.

+3. Always ground the ChargePoint charging station.
 Failure to ground the charging station can lead to risk of electrocution or fire.
-The charging station must be connected to a grounded, metal, permanent wiring system, or an equipment grounding conductor shall be run with circuit conductors and connected to the equipment grounding terminal or lead on the Electric Vehicle Supply Equipment (EVSE).
-Connections to the EVSE shall comply with all applicable codes and ordinances. - 4.
-Install the ChargePoint charging station on a concrete pad using a ChargePointapproved method.
-Failure to install on a surface that can support the full weight of the charging station can result in death, personal injury, or property damage.
-Inspect the charging station for proper installation before use. - 5.
-This charging station is not suitable for use in Class 1 hazardous locations, such as near flammable, explosive, or combustible vapors or gases. - 6.
-Supervise children near this device. - 7.
-Do not put fingers into the electric vehicle connector. - 8.
-Do not use this product if any cable is frayed, has broken insulation, or shows any other signs of damage. - 9.
-Do not use this product if the enclosure or the electric vehicle connector is broken, cracked, open, or shows any other signs of damage. - 10.
-Use only copper conductor wire rated for 90 °C (194 °F).
+The charging station must be connected to a grounded, metal, permanent wiring system or an equipment grounding conductor shall be run with circuit conductors and connected to the equipment grounding terminal or lead on the Electric Vehicle Supply Equipment (EVSE).
+Connections to the EVSE shall comply with all applicable codes and ordinances.

+4. Install the ChargePoint charging station on a concrete pad using a ChargePoint-approved method.
+Failure to install on a surface that can support the full weight of the charging station can result in death, personal injury or property damage.
+Inspect the charging station for proper installation before use.

+5. This charging station is not suitable for use in or around hazardous locations, such as near flammable, explosive or combustible materials.

+6. Do not use this product if the enclosure, EV cable or the EV connector is broken, cracked, open or shows any other indication of damage.

+7. Do not put fingers into the electric vehicle connector.

-IMPORTANT: Under no circumstances will compliance with the information in a ChargePoint guide such as this one relieve the user of the responsibility to comply with all applicable codes and safety standards.
-This document describes approved procedures.
-If it is not possible to perform the procedures as indicated, contact ChargePoint.
-ChargePoint is not responsible for any damages that may result from custom installations or procedures not described in this document or that fail to adhere to ChargePoint recommendations.
+Important: Under no circumstances will compliance with the information in this manual relieve the user of their responsibility to comply with all applicable codes or safety standards.
+This document describes the most commonly used installation and mounting scenarios.
+If situations arise in which it is not possible to perform an installation following the procedures provided in this document, contact ChargePoint, Inc. ChargePoint, Inc. is not responsible for any damages that may result from custom installations that are not described in this document or for any failure to adhere to installation recommendations.